JasonSebastianLim/xsj-billiard-shop/src/content/cues/predator-shaft-centro-12-4mm.md

   tip: Victory Medium
 soldOut: false
 ---

-Predator Shaft Centro 12.4MM Like New
+The Predator Shaft Centro 12.4MM from the CENTRO SERIES is the ultimate low-deflection upgrade, offering the surgical accuracy and confidence that elite players demand.
+Acquire this tournament-ready shaft in 'Like New' condition and immediately integrate world-class precision into your game.